AjayrajSingh/topaz/tools/doc_checker/README.md

 relative links should be preferred).
 Lastly, it identifies documents which are not connected to the rest of the documentation tree.

+The menu structure encoding in the _toc.yaml files is validated to make sure all files referenced exist as well as the general structure of the yaml.

 ## Usage